 - Colombian GDP y/y growth rate experienced a decrease of 0.68 p.p. during the fourth quarter of the year with respect to the previous one, down to a rate of 1.58%.
 The main driver of this behavior was the greater growth registered in the same period during the previous year.
 Furthermore, the growth weighted down by the negative effects that the cessation of air transport provoked on the different sectors of the Colombian economy.
 The average growth rate of the Colombian economy stood at 1.77%, below the rate registered in 2016.

 - Domestic demand stood at 1.32% in 4Q17, after a deceleration of 0.84 p.p. when compared to the previous quarter.

-- Regarding the labour market, the unemployment rate stood at 8.72% in the second quarter of 2017, which represents a decrease of 0.99 p.p. when compared to the previous quarter.
-With respect to 2Q16, employment registered a 2.48% increase, a higher rate than the y/y growth rate registered in 1Q17.
+- Regarding the labor market, the unemployment rate stood at 8.63% in the fourth quarter of 2017, which represents a decrease of 0.59 p.p. when compared to the previous quarter.
+The employment rate registered in 4Q17 a 0.84% increase, which was 0.34 p.p. greater when compared to the previous quarter.